Skip to main content

 7. It will display all Graphs based on your selection

-NOTE: You can also combine some or all of the other filters together: Keywords, Graph Group, Name, Type, Responsible Member, Team, Created and Updated.
+NOTE: You can also combine some or all of the other filters together: Keywords, Graph Group, Name, Type, Responsible Member, Responsible Position, Team, Inverted, Aggregate Method, Description, Empty Description, Created At, Last Updated At, Last Data Point Updated By, Archived, Hidden and Custom Attributes.

 Find Graphs using Graph Group Filter